National Sickie Day: Does It Still Exist? What Is National Sickie Day?

 The Bradford Factor will also assist you here as it provides you with another layer of protection and analysis when tackling employee absenteeism.

-Additionally, by incorporating a strong
+However, by incorporating a strong

-occupational health culture into your business you will be able to increase and monitor the well being of your team.
+occupational health culture into your business you will also be able to increase and monitor the well being of your team.
 For more information on how ELAS can help reduce, monitor or even manage your company absences please get in touch.
 You can call us on 08450 50 40 60 or you can complete the form to the right.